Counter Strike CS:GO – Team Liquid

 However, such a great series was interrupted by the 5th-8th place at StarLadder Berlin Major 2019.

 The not very successful result at the next major tournament upset Liquid.
-The team failed to return to the previous heights, but continued to decent results.
+The team failed to return to the previous heights, but continued to show decent results.

 2020 and Pandemic